Xiangyu1Sun/Uni3R-of-RE10K/README.md

+### Self Implementation of Uni3R

-# Self Implementation of RE10K datasets training and cross-domain datasets evaluation of Uni3R
+Self Implementation of RE10K datasets training and cross-domain datasets evaluation of Uni3R paper. (https://github.com/HorizonRobotics/Uni3R)

 This is the not the official code.

 The model is trained only on RE10K datasets and then do in-domian and cross-domain datasets evaluation.

 Downloading vggt model checkpoint from https://github.com/facebookresearch/vggt.
 Then put the pretrained vggt model under the category of ./pretrained_weights/model.pt

 # Dataset processing

-For re10k dataset, please download from Pixelsplat. () And for scannet++ dataset, please follow Vicasplat. (https://github.com/WU-CVGL/VicaSplat)
+For re10k dataset, please download from Pixelsplat. (https://github.com/dcharatan/pixelsplat)

+And for scannet++ dataset, please follow Vicasplat. (https://github.com/WU-CVGL/VicaSplat)

 # More training and evaluation details